SparkPost/wordpress-sparkpost/tags/1.1.5/readme.txt

 Stable tag: 1.1.5
 License: GPLv2 or later

-Send all your email from Wordpress through SparkPost, the most advanced email delivery service.
+Send all your email from WordPress through SparkPost, the most advanced email delivery service.

 == Description ==
 The [SparkPost](https://www.sparkpost.com/) email delivery service offers best in class deliverability to ensure your mail hits the inbox, live analytics to review, track and optimize your email activities, as well as highest performance when you need it most: always.

-When the SparkPost plugin is enabled, all outgoing email from your Wordpress installation is sent through your SparkPost service.
+When the SparkPost plugin is enabled, all outgoing email from your WordPress installation is sent through your SparkPost service.
 From within [the SparkPost UI](https://app.sparkpost.com/), you can then watch your campaigns unfold live by tracking your engagement metrics, learn what your audience responds to and even integrate more deeply with your app using the SparkPost API.

 == Installation ==

-Option 1: Install using the Wordpress Admin Panel:
+Option 1: Install using the WordPress Admin Panel:

 1. From your WordPress site's Admin Panel go to _Plugins -> Add New_.
 1. Enter 'sparkpost' in the _Search Plugins_ text field and hit Enter.